NCDgov/ncd-site/_posts/2013-03-18-ncd-recommends-ways-to-implement-medicaid-managed-care-without-harming-americans-with-disabilities.md

   Americans with Disabilities
 collection_name: newsroom
 date: 2013-03-18
+tags:
-tag: Press Release
+  - Press Release
 policy_areas:
   - Health Care
 ---

 March 18, 2013

 **WASHINGTON, DC** – With no end to the budget conflict in sight, the National Council on Disability (NCD) – an independent federal agency that advises the President, Congress, and other federal agencies on disability policy – today released a report titled “Medicaid Managed Care for People with Disabilities: Policy and Implementation Considerations for State and Federal Policymakers” to assist with the implementation of managed care reforms without harming Americans with disabilities.

 In the report, the agency outlines twenty-two principles to guide the design and implementation of managed care services for Americans with disabilities.
 NCD also recommends that the Centers for Medicare and Medicaid Services (CMS) create and circulate a comprehensive, easy-to-understand procedure spelling out the process for determining state demonstration waiver requests that seek to link Medicaid managed long-term services and supports.